Weave Realizability for D-type: Introduction

 Moreover, weave realizability implies a slightly stronger result.
 Specifically, we can consider the {\it filling exchange graph} associated to a link of $D_n$-type, where the vertices are Hamiltonian isotopy classes of embedded exact Lagrangians, and two vertices are connected by an edge if the two fillings are related by a Lagrangian disk surgery.
 Then weave realizability implies that the filling exchange graph contains a subgraph isomorphic to the cluster exchange graph for the cluster algebra of $D_n$-type.

 \begin{remark} As of yet, we have no way of determining whether our method produces all possible exact Lagrangian fillings of a type $D_n$-link.
 This question remains open for $A$-type Legendrian links as well.
-In fact, the only known link for which we have a complete nonempty classification of Lagrangian fillings is the Legendrian unknot, which has a unique filling, and so thus the Legendrian unlink \cite{EliashbergPolterovich96}. $\Box$ \end{remark}
+In fact, the only known knot for which we have a complete nonempty classification of Lagrangian fillings is the Legendrian unknot, which has a unique filling \cite{EliashbergPolterovich96}. $\Box$ \end{remark}

 In summary, our method for constructing exact Lagrangian fillings will be to represent them using the planar diagrammatic calculus of N-graphs developed in \cite{CasalsZaslow}.
 This diagrammatic calculus includes a mutation operation on the diagrams that yields additional fillings.
-We distinguish the resulting fillings using a sheaf-theoretic invariant of our filling.
+We distinguish the resulting fillings up to Hamiltonian using a sheaf-theoretic invariant.
 From this data, we extract a cluster algebra structure and show that every mutation of the quiver associated to the cluster can be realized by applying our Legendrian mutation operation to the 3-graph, thus proving that there are at least as many distinct fillings as distinct cluster seeds of $D_n$-type.
 The main theorem will be proven in Section 3 after giving the necessary preliminaries in Section 2.